maxxiimo/the-front-end-manifesto/chp5-mobile-foundation.md

 >
 > The later three allow for a phonegap or a similar solution so that the app can be listed in the app stores and can take advantage of some of the native functions of the device.

-I think I would enjoy writing a book called "Mobile on Rails" after exploring the avenues he presents, but for this chapter (of this book) let's narrow down our plan of attack to the following:
+I think I would enjoy writing a book called "Mobile on Rails" after exploring the avenues he presents, but for this section (of this book) let's narrow down our plan of attack to the following:

-1. Detect user agents to serve mobile versions of our website.
+1  Detect screen size via media queries to serve up responsive web design.

-2. Detect screen size via media queries to serve up responsive web design.
+2. Detect user agents to serve mobile versions of our website.

 3. A hybrid of 1 and 2.